GravityKit/GravityView/readme.txt

 = develop =

 #### 🚀 Added
-* Ability to modify the entry creator's information in the Edit Entry screen.
+* Ability to modify the entry creator’s information on the Edit Entry screen.
+* Merge tag modifier for formatting Date and Time fields (e.g., {Date Field:1:format:Y-m-d}).

 #### 🐛 Fixed
 * Timeout issue when rendering a page/post with GravityView Gutenberg blocks when Yoast SEO is active.